daydif-maker/DayDif-11-13-25/backend/README.md

 Backend services for AI-powered lesson generation and text-to-speech, running on [Modal](https://modal.com).

-**Architecture inspired by [Open Notebook](https://github.com/lfnovo/open-notebook)** - an open-source implementation of NotebookLM with podcast generation capabilities.
+**Architecture based on [Open Notebook](https://github.com/lfnovo/open-notebook)** - an open-source implementation of NotebookLM with podcast generation capabilities.

 ## Services Overview